jul6art/symfony-skeleton/README.md

 Base sf4 admin project
 -

-> This project si still in development so please keep calm
+> This project is still in development so please keep calm

 [&#9758; DEMO](https://symfony-skeleton.vsweb.be/)